hxriharan/classical-cv/README.md

    python gradio_app.py
    ```

-The application will be available at `http://localhost:7860`
+The application will be available at the URL shown in the terminal output (typically `http://localhost:7860` or similar)

 ## Features